To provide you with the best experience, cookies are used on this site. Learn more

 You are here: Home > See and Do > History and Mystery > Calanais Standing Stones

 The most famous prehistoric stone monument in Scotland spent much of its life under the living blanket of peat which covers much of the islands.
 By 1857 just the tips of a few stones peeped out of the bog when the island’s landowner Sir James Matheson decided to excavate.
-Nearly two metres of peat later - Callanish - this wonderful and powerful monument from 5000 years ago was exposed.
+Nearly two metres of peat later - the Calanais (Callanish) Standing Stones - the wonderful and powerful monuments from 5000 years ago were exposed.

 Four rows of ancient stones radiate outward from a stone circle, forming a rough cross shape.
 At the centre is a huge 4.8 metre tall monolith looking over a stone burial kist that nestles within the circle.
 Standing on a rise overlooking fresh and salt water lochs dotted with tiny islands, the site dominates its landscape.